Nesma-Osama/Process-Scheduler-/README.md

 This project simulates the operation of the process scheduler in a multiprocessor system and calculates  some related statistics like:
 ```
 1-Arrival Time        : The time when the process is ready to be scheduled
-2-Response Time       : The difference between the arival time and the time at which the process gets CPU for the first time
+2-Response Time       : The difference between the arrival  time and the time at which the process gets CPU for the first time
 3-CPU Time            : The total time needed to run the process
 4-Termination Time    : Time when the process finishes execution
 5-Turnaround duration : Total  time a process spends in the system